- Subscribe to Brule River State Forest News and receive future information regarding the forest.

 Wisconsin State Parks and ForestsBrule River State Forest

-The Brule River State Forest offers exceptional recreational opportunities, including wildlife viewing, a 16-mile stretch of the North Country National Scenic Trail, eight miles of frontage on Lake Superior, the Bois Brule State Fish Hatchery and much more.
+The Brule River State Forest offers exceptional recreational opportunities, including world-class trout fishing, river paddling, wildlife viewing, a 16-mile stretch of the North Country National Scenic Trail, eight miles of Lake Superior shoreline, the Bois Brule Fish Hatchery, and much more.

 View this video [VIDEO Length 7:23] to learn how to better enjoy and care for the Brule River.